therealguy90/foundrytodiscord/README.md

 While it will work with other systems, the extent of compatibility may vary.
 Regular chat, chat cards, and rolls seem to work just fine on most other systems.

+## How does it work?

+Foundry to Discord works by transcribing ChatMessages and sending them through the webhook.
+Because every system has its own formatting and style of messages, this means that custom parsers have to be made for each system.
+Most common system formats are supported by the module to cover a wide range of ChatMessages through a generic parser used by the entire module, but anything that doesn't conform to those common formats will either not be caught by the module or simply parsed incorrectly.

 ### What it Supports

 **Anonymous:**